-My project is located in Tana River area of eastern Kenya, and comprises 26 km2 of gallery forest patches on both sides of the Tana River.
-These forests are unusual because they exist in an arid environment where rainfall does not exceed 400 mm a year.
-They are a relic of a tropical rainforest that extended from the Congo basin to the east coast of Africa during the Pliocene-Pleistocene epochs.
-The forests are of great conservation importance.
-They are part of the east African coastal forests global biodiversity hotspot and support a high diversity of rare plant and animal species, more than 57 mammals, 260 birds, and 175 woody plants.
-In particular, they provide the only known habitat of two endemic primates, the Tana River red colobus (Procolobus rufomitratus) and the crested mangabey (Cercocebus galeritus).
-In addition to the natural forest fragmentation caused by the meandering of the river in its old stage, recent human activities have further reduced and fragmented the forests causing precipitous declines in the primate populations, and extinctions in several of the fragments.
-Thus, the IUCN ranks both species as critically endangered and classifies them among the top 25 most endangered primates in the world.
+My project is located in the Tana River area of eastern Kenya, and comprises 26 km2 of gallery forest patches on both sides of the Tana River.
+These forests are unusual because they exist in an arid environment where rainfall does not exceed 400 mm a year, and are a relic of a tropical rainforest that extended from the Congo basin to the east coast of Africa during the Pliocene-Pleistocene epochs.
+The forests are of great conservation importance because they are part of the east African coastal forests global biodiversity hotspot and support a high diversity of rare plant and animal species; more than 57 mammals, 260 birds, and 175 woody plants.
+In particular, they provide the only known habitat of two endemic primates, the Tana River red colobus (Procolobus rufomitratus) and the mangabey (Cercocebus galeritus).
+The two species are critically endangered and classified among the top 25 most endangered primates in the world.
+The cause of this dire conservation status for these two species is the extensive fragmentation and loss of their forest habitat.
+Two main factors are causing this forest fragmentation and loss, forest clearing by humans and the meandering of the river as it is in its old stage.

 The Tana colobus and mangabey are of similar body size but their behavioral ecology and life history strategies are quite different.
 The red colobus is a putative habitat specialist with limited vagility.
 It is almost exclusively arboreal and lives in relatively small social groups that exhibit high site fidelity.
 A canopy dweller, the colobus depends on a diet of mainly leaves obtained from a limited number of canopy tree species.
 In contrast, the mangabey is a putative habitat generalist that is mostly terrestrial and highly vagile.
 It lives in much larger social groups and its diet comprises seeds and ripe fruit from a variety of tree species, and substantial amounts of animal prey.
+Thus, these two species likely respond to changes in their habitat quite differently.